rikka-chunibyo/HIDPi/README.md

 To connect the Raspberry Pi to a computer as a USB HID device, you must use a USB-A to USB-C cable.
 A USB-C to USB-C cable should also work if your computer has a USB-C port.
 You may NOT use one of the USB-A ports on the Pi to plug it into a computer.
 The USB cable MUST support data transfer/have data wires.

 Currently, the mouse doesn't work properly on Windows.
-You may still use it via using raw commands from the manual section, though you may have to edit the command.
-I originally built this for macOS, so all the features were tested on it, Windows came after.
+You may still use it via using raw commands from the manual usage section in the wiki, though you may have to edit the command.
+I originally built this for macOS, so all the features were tested on it.
+Windows came after.

 > [!IMPORTANT]
 > Install and library are in the [wiki](https://github.com/rikka-chunibyo/HIDPi/wiki)